gacela-project/gacela-project.com/content/docs/bootstrap.md

   $config->addAppConfig(
     path: 'config/*.php',
     pathLocal: 'config/local.php',
     reader: PhpConfigReader::class
   );
 };
 ```

-You can add to `addAppConfig()` method as many config locations as you want.
+You can add as many application configuration as you need using `addAppConfig()`.

 - `path`: this is the path of the folder which contains your application configuration.
 You can use ? or * in order to
   match 1 or multiple characters.
 Check [glob()](https://www.php.net/manual/en/function.glob.php) function for more info.